dougeby/IntuneDocs/intune-user-help/use-managed-devices-to-get-work-done.md

 If you're required to use the Microsoft Intune app, your organization will install it on your device for you.

-## What information can my corganization see when I enroll?
+## What information can my organization see when I enroll?
-Your organization's support people can only see information that's relevant to work.
-They cannot see your personal information.
+Your IT support person only sees information that's relevant to work.
+They can't see your personal information.
 If you're enrolling a personal device for use at work, [learn exactly what can and can't be seen](what-info-can-your-company-see-when-you-enroll-your-device-in-intune.md).

 ## What's the difference between the apps and the website?